vigor-nf/vigor/README.md

 - These numbers are obtained using their corresponding targets as mentioned in [Vigor NFs](#vigor-nfs)

 Table 3:
-- This is an outdated version of Table 8.
+- This is an outdated version of Table 8; use `patch -R < optimize.patch` in each NF's folder to revert the optimization if you want to reproduce these numbers.
-The numbers can not be obtained on the current version.
-To reproduce these numbers you'll need to roll back about 500 commits.

 Table 4:
 - The NF bugs were discovered during development